OpenChargingCloud/WWCP_OICP/README.md

 - Overview on the [OICP v2.3 implementation](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3)

+### Related Work

+- [OICP Tool](https://github.com/OpenChargingCloud/OICPTool) is a small tool using this OICP library allowing you to test requests and responses easily on the command line.
+It can also be used within (bash/zsh/...) scripts for automated testing or automated processes like e.g. downloading new *Charge Detail Records* every night.

 ### Your participation

 This software is **Free Open Source** under the [Apache 2.0 license](https://github.com/OpenChargingCloud/WWCP_OICP/blob/master/LICENSE).
 We appreciate your participation in this ongoing project, and your help to improve it and the e-mobility ICT in general.
 If you find bugs, want to request a feature or send us a pull request, feel free to use the normal GitHub features to do so.
 For this please read the [Contributor License Agreement](https://github.com/OpenChargingCloud/WWCP_OICP/blob/master/Contributor%20License%20Agreement.txt) carefully and send us a signed copy or use a similar free and open license.